Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Although agile software testing offers many advantages, it’s not without its share of drawbacks.
 Let’s go over some of the most common of them.

 • Requirements may often change.
-If the team decides to make any changes, it may be necessary to discard the testing work that’s already been done, leading to delays in product delivery and making it impossible to predict the project timeline.
+If the team decides to make any changes, it may be necessary to discard the testing work that’s already been done, leading to delays in product delivery.

 • Lack of details.
 One common challenge that agile testers encounter quite often is the inability to write extensive test cases.
-As a rule, this happens when clients know what features they want to implement but can’t provide enough details regarding the behavior of these features.
+As a rule, this happens when clients know what features they want to implement but don’t quite have an idea of how these features should behave in detail.

 • Technical expertise.
 In agile QA, it’s especially important that testers have strong technical skills that enable them to assist developers in conducting various test checks.